ibrahimdmrsy/SQL/README.md

 ● PostgreSQL Basics:

-   (U+2013)  Basic SQLs queries (SELECT, WHERE, GROUP BY, etc.)
+   (hyphen)  Basic SQLs queries (SELECT, WHERE, GROUP BY, etc.)
-   (U+2013)  Creating a database and re-alteriation &ndash  Forming of Union all, Joins and subqueries etc.
+     Creating a database and re-alteriation
+     Forming of Union all, Joins and subqueries etc.
-   &ndash  Studies of Advanced SQL queries (Windows functions, CTEs, etc.)
+     Studies of Advanced SQL queries (Windows functions, CTEs, etc.)

 ● BigQuery fundamental Basics:
 -  Studies on public datasets